Variants include Project Issue Management and Project Log.

 Throughout the course of any project’s lifecycle, many things may arise along the way that can affect the project’s ultimate outcome and timeline.
 Factors such as material shortages and supplier-related issues have the potential to negatively impact the project, potentially resulting in a failure to deliver the project’s intended outcomes.
 An effective approach involves the creation of a log, and this is what we are going to cover in this article.

-A RAID Log is a project management tool used to store several project information in one place.
-It serves as a central repository for all risks, assumptions, issues and dependencies that is happening in a project.
-It allows keeping track of everything happening in your project making it a useful document in regular project meetings and for audit purposes.
-RAID stands for Risks, Assumptions, Issues and Dependencies.
+A RAID Log is a project management tool that is used to store several project information in one place.
+It serves as a central repository for managing and monitoring Risks, Assumptions, Issues, and Dependencies related to a given project.
+This document allows the project manager and team members to keep track of the project, serving as a single reference point during regular project meetings and for audit purposes.

 The act of logging project details using the RAID log keeps the project organized and on track.
 It makes the information easier to store and retrieve rather than keeping everything on bits of paper or in one’s head.
 This gives confidence to all project stakeholders that the project is under control and that it is being constantly monitored.
 Additionally, this practice enables senior management to become actively involved and to provide support as necessary when addressing project-related risks and issues.

 The RAID log focuses primarily on four key project areas, which are Risks, Assumptions, Issues and Dependencies.

 A Risk is something that will have a negative impact on the project if it happens.
 It refers to the combined likelihood that an event will occur and its potential impact on the project.
 An example of a project risk is the potential shortage of essential staff, which could lead to project delays.
 A risk is often evaluated by its Risk Priority Numbers (RPN), obtained by multiplying the likelihood by the impact.